BehaviorTree/BehaviorTree.CPP/MigrationGuide.md

 detail about the actual implementation.

-# 2. Blackboard NodeParameters an DataPorts
+# 2. Blackboard, NodeParameters an DataPorts

 In version `2.x` we had the intuition that passing one or more arguments to a `TreeNode` would make the node more generic and reusable.

-This is similar to the arguments of a funtion in any programming language.
+This is similar to the arguments of a function in any programming language.

 ```C++
 // with arguments